MarlinFirmware/MarlinDocumentation/_configuration/probes.md

 What kind of probe do you have?

-- `FIX_MOUNTED_PROBE`
+#### FIX_MOUNTED_PROBE
 ![Fixed Probe - EZABL](/assets/images/config/fixed_probe_EZABL.png){: .floater.framed}
 Use this option for a fixed switch or inductive probe.

+#### NOZZLE_AS_PROBE
-This is the option to select if the nozzle itself is used as the probe.
+Use this option if the nozzle itself is used as the probe.

-- `Z_ENDSTOP_SERVO_NR`
+#### Z_ENDSTOP_SERVO_NR
 ![Probe](/assets/images/config/probe.png){: .floater.framed}
 Endstop switches are inexpensive, and some printer kits include one or two replacement parts.
 So one popular probe type mounts an endstop switch on a servo-driven arm.
 Set this option to `0` for a servo-probe connected to the first servo plug, `1` for the next servo plug, etc. Set the servo's deployed/stowed angles with the `Z_SERVO_ANGLES` setting.

-- `SOLENOID_PROBE`
+#### SOLENOID_PROBE
 ![Solenoid probe](/assets/images/config/solenoid.png){: .floater.framed}
 Select this option for a switch mounted on a solenoid.

-- `BLTOUCH`
+#### BLTOUCH
 ![BLTouch](/assets/images/config/BLTouch.png){: .floater.framed}
 The BLTouch by ANTCLABS is a compact probe specifically designed for use on inexpensive 3D printers.
 It uses a Hall effect sensor to detect the movement of a metal pin that can be magnetically extended and retracted.
 The BLTouch connects to the servo pins which function to send commands to the probe.

-- `Z_PROBE_SLED`
+#### Z_PROBE_SLED
 ![Z-Probe Sled](/assets/images/config/zprobe_sled.png){: .floater.framed}
-  This option applies to a switch mounted on a "sled" that can be docked to the end of the X axis.
+This is a switch mounted on a "sled" that can be docked to the end of the X axis.
 The X carriage can pick up this sled, use it to perform probing, and put it back when done.

-- `Z_PROBE_ALLEN_KEY`
+#### Z_PROBE_ALLEN_KEY
 This is a popular solution on deltas.
 A spare Allen key is used with an endstop switch to make a probe that's deployed and stowed by turning the key 90 degrees.
 You can either deploy and stow the key manually or configure movements that bump the key against some fixed point.
 Options for this type of probe are included in the delta example configurations that come with Marlin.

-- `PROBE_MANUALLY`
+#### PROBE_MANUALLY
 The bed-nozzle distance can be measured without a probe by following a [`manual procedure`](/docs/gcode/G029-mbl.html).
 The nozzle moves to each point and pauses.
 You adjust the Z height so that the nozzle is touching the bed.
 Once the Z height is adjusted, you tell the machine to go to the next point.
 Continue until all points are probed.
 This option can be used with all Auto Bed Leveling options except UBL, which is freestanding.

 ### 3. Other Probe Options